BTruer/BTruer.github.io/tutorials/_posts/2016-05-19-From-Nothing-to-Something---How-to-Build-a-Static-Website-with-Github-and-Jekyll.md

 ---
 layout: post
-title:  "From Nothing to Something - How to Build a Static Website with Github and Jekyll from Scratch or Jekyll themes"
+title: "How to Build a Static Website with Github and Jekyll from Scratch or Jekyll themes"
 date: 2016-05-10 01:00:00
 categories: how-to create website Github jekyll blog post ghpages 2017
 mytype: tutorials
 ---